-In the age of the internet, there is no shortage of resources to book the perfect hotel room are better than ever.
-But with SO many choices and options, you may be wondering, what is the best hotel booking site?
-Or at least, how to book cheap hotels online.
+In the age of the internet, resources to book the perfect hotel room are better than ever.
+But with SO many choices and options, it can also be overwhelming.

+So which are the best hotel booking sites?
+Or at least, how do I book cheap hotels online?

 Back in the day – before Airbnb and Booking.com – we backpackers had to find an available room on the spot.
 There is a certain nostalgia in roaming the streets of a new town with backpacks and sweat stains.

 Maybe you’re limited on time or you’re visiting a remote destination.
 Perhaps you’re on your honeymoon or you just need to book the first night after a flight.